I played the 'Kings Dilemma' in which the prestigious aristocrats who support the king fight for power while helping political decisions.

 At this point, each aristocrat calculates his 'policy points'.
 Policy points are calculated based on the points of the secret policy card and the number of coin tokens and power tokens at the end.
 For example, in the 'opportunistic' secret policy card below, policy points are determined according to the number of resource markers in the lower half of the center.

 Looking at the Kingdom board, there are three resource markers below the center.
 In other words, you can get 10 policy points.

-In the first play, there is no 'public policy', and coin tokens and power tokens get points according to the ranking of the number of possessions.
+In the first play, there is no 'public policy', and coin tokens and power tokens get points according to the ranking of the number of coins.
 Write points in the table in the rule manual and decide the ranking according to the total points.
 The aristocrat who ranked first is given the right to decide the name of the next generation of kings.

-In addition, you have to play many games to play to the end completely, and it is difficult to clear in one play.
+In addition, you have to play many games to play to the end completely, and it is difficult to clear it in one play.
 In the Kings Dilemma, you can 'save' the play status so that you can play in the same situation next time.
 First, put the dilemma card that has been discussed into the slot of the inner box and discard it.

 Then, store the dilemma deck as it is in the designated place.